niallbee/capstone/day-1/subnet-1-architecture.md

 - VM2 with SSH enabled to receive connections only from VM1

 You now have the base architecture for your first subnet where the external-vm will become a CI server with Jenkins, and the internal-vm will become a permenant slave agent.

+## Next steps
+The next guide to follow is subnet-2-architecture.md which will take you through the creation of the second subnet in the architecture.